 We are always open to suggestions, additions or the reporting of accessibility problems.
 Users can use the contact details supplied above.

-We are developing a web guide to ensure all web authors are creating content that is accessible.
+We have developed a web guide to ensure all web authors are creating content that is accessible.

 We plan to annually review website accessibility, and ensure that any new pages or PDFs and other online documents conform to web accessibility criteria.